Internal

 of the Internal Complaints Committee:

-- To Create a Safe and Supportive
+- To Create a Safe and Supportive Environment: To foster an

-feel secure and confident to raise grievances without apprehension.
+and confident to raise grievances without apprehension.

-- To Promote Gender Equity: To ensure the promotion
+- To Promote Gender Equity: To ensure the promotion of

-of gender equity and equality within the Institute by addressing systemic
+gender equity and equality within the Institute by addressing systemic

 barriers and discriminatory practices.

-- To Ensure Fair and Transparent
+- To Ensure Fair and Transparent Redressal Mechanisms: To adopt

-procedures in the handling of complaints and to uphold the principles of
+complaints and to uphold the principles of natural justice.

 Functions